Kuadrant/authorino/docs/features.md

 The decoded JWTs (and fetched user info) are appended to the authorization JSON as the resolved identity.

+Users can control the refreshing frequency of an OpenID Connect configuration by setting the `ttl` field.

 ### OAuth 2.0 introspection ([`identity.oauth2`](../api/v1beta1/auth_config_types.go#L110))

 For bare OAuth 2.0 implementations, Authorino can perform token introspection on the access tokens supplied in the requests to protected APIs.